temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 ```
 <!--SNIPEND-->

-With the Go SDK, you can define Activities as regular Go functions, or you can create them as members of a struct.
-If you use a struct, you can then pass in shared objects like database connections or clients that all Activities can share.
+With the Go SDK, you can define Activities as regular Go functions.
+You can also create them as members of a struct, which is necessary to pass shared objects like database connections.
 In this tutorial you'll pass an HTTP client into the struct.
 This will let you stub out the HTTP client implementation when you write tests for your Activities later.

 Now add the following code to define a Temporal Activity that retrieves your IP address from `icanhazip.com`: